[NEW INSIGHT] 6 ways to build executive visibility without burning out

 When the concept of a blockchain first rose to prominence, it rightly had many sceptics.

-Blockchain wasn’t disruptive like the internet was.
-It simply allows for new ways of doing the same thing, such as by transferring value like banks already do or automating business contracts.
+Blockchain wasn’t disruptive in the way the internet was.
+It simply enabled new ways of doing familiar things, such as transferring value, like banks already do, or automating business contracts.

-So, it's understandable that its complexity led many industries to avoid Blockchain and others who did understand it to pigeonhole it as a gimmick.
+So it’s understandable that its complexity led many industries to avoid it, while others who did understand it pigeonholed it as a gimmick.

 However, if we fast forward to today, 80% of the world’s best companies now use blockchain.